Flinders Peak Group

 The Flinders Peak Group is an unnamed range of hills located on the northern edge of the Scenic Rim Region, south west of Logan City and south east of the City of Ipswich in South East Queensland, Australia.
 The summit in the Range is Flinders Peak reaching 680 m above sea level.

 The first Europeans to cross the range were Patrick Logan and his exploration party in June 1827.
 Most of the range remains naturally vegetated within a series of protected areas.
 Both the Flinders-Goolman Conservation Estate and the Flinders Peak Conservation Park are located along this range.

-Other mountains include Mount Joyce, Mount Blaine, Mount Goolman, Mount Elliott, Mount Flintoff, Mount Welcome and Ivorys Rock.
+Other mountains include Mount Joyce, Mount Blaine, Mount Goolman, Mount Elliott, Mount Flintoff, Mount Welcome, Ivorys Rock, and Mount Perry (near Ripley).
 The range is visible from many locations around the Scenic Rim.

 Landforms

 The southernmost mountain of the range is Mount Joyce, which is separated from the Dugandan Range by Teviot Brook.